Ready to begin!

 Make visa appointment

 - Make your visa appointment for the earliest available date.
-Delays in your visa appointment can cause your program to be delayed or cancelled.
+Delays in your visa appointment can cause your program to be delayed or canceled.

 - You will need your DS-2019 or I-797 to make your visa appointment.